Dirk Kaftan: Career

 Born in Marburg, West Germany, Kaftan grew up in Wittlich and Canada.
 At the age of 18 he began employment as a repetiteur at the Theater Trier.
 Kaftan then studied sound engineering (Tonmeister) at the Hochschule für Musik Detmold.

 Kaftan was Erster Kapellmeister at the Graz Opera from 2006 to 2009.
 From 2009 to 2014 he was Generalmusikdirektor (GMD) in Augsburg.
 His contract with the Theater Augsburg was to have run till 2016; however he vacated the Augsburg post early to return to Graz Opera as their GMD.
 His debut in June 2013 was a performance of Schönberg's Gurre-Lieder with soloists, the expanded opera chorus, the Wiener Singverein and the Grazer Philharmonisches Orchester.
 Kaftan was GMD of Graz Opera from 2013 to 2017.
-In Graz, his repertoire included Wagner's Tristan und Isolde, Puccini's La Rondine, Zemlinsky's Der Zwerg, Dallapiccola's Der Gefangene and Bernstein's West Side Story, among others.
+In Graz, his repertoire included Wagner's Tristan und Isolde, Zemlinsky's Der Zwerg, Dallapiccola's Der Gefangene and Bernstein's West Side Story, among others.
 In concert he conducted the oratorio Columbus by Heinrich von Herzogenberg.
 In 2015 Kaftan was awarded the Karl Böhm Interpretationspreis by the Styrian state government for his work in developing the Grazer Philharmonisches Orchester.